Japan–United States relations: Japanese Embassy to the United States

 Two years later, the Shōgun sent Kanrin Maru on a mission to the United States, intending to display Japan's mastery of Western navigation techniques and naval engineering.
 On January 19, 1860, Kanrin Maru left the Uraga Channel for San Francisco.
 The delegation included Katsu Kaishu as ship captain, Nakahama Manjirō and Fukuzawa Yukichi.
 From San Francisco, the embassy continued to Washington via Panama on American vessels.

 Japan's official objective with this mission was to send its first embassy to the United States and to ratify the new Treaty of Friendship, Commerce, and Navigation between the two governments.
 The Kanrin Maru delegates also tried to revise some of the unequal clauses in Perry's treaties; they were unsuccessful.

+The Japanese Embassy marked a mile stone in US-Japan relations.
+Its marks the first time a Japanese delegate is sent to the United States.
+Highlighting the establishment of official bilateral relations other than the previous Harris Treaty and Perry's clauses within the Unequal Treaties.
+In addition to that, this marks the first official diplomatic acts of Japan and the United States on the U.S. mainland.
+The Embassy experience was recounted as showing keen interest in American technology, sciences and industrialization.

 Townsend Harris returned to the United States in 1861 after five years as the main U.S. diplomat in Japan.
 Harris was succeeded by Robert H. Pruyn, a New York politician who was a close friend and ally of Secretary of State William Henry Seward.
 Pruyn served from 1862 to 1865 and oversaw successful negotiations following the Shimonoseki bombardment.